serena-aneli/RECOMBULATOR-X/docs/README.md

 ## :rocket: Benchmark

-- DIRE QUI CHE FUNZIONA PER FAMIGLIE DI TIPO I E NON II? far exceed the computational speed of the previous approach at least for type I families NEL BENCHMARK
+recombulator-x far exceed the computational speed of the previous approach and it is scalable to many more markers.
-Performance has been the main focus of recombulator-x: in a test with simulated data of the same size as This is due to algorithmic improvement and
+Indeed, Performance has been the main focus of recombulator-x: in a test with simulated data of the same size as the two previous works, the time necessary for the likelihood computation of a single family drops from "several months" on 32 cores of a HPC node for the previous approach to 20 minutes on a single core with recombulator-x.
+This is due to algorithmic improvement time complexity going from exponential to linear with our approach.
+Conversely, even though the algorithm time complexity is still exponential for type II families, the speed improvement is substantial with respect to the the previous implementation.
-Performance in particular is much improved,

 ## :computer: Usage